The Future of Business in the Post-COVID-19 World

 – What actions you need to take now to thrive in the post-pandemic future?

-As a first country to get back on track from COVID-19, we can see that people are returning to work, factory production is gaining momentum, restaurants are opening up (albeit under strict restrictions), and daily life is, for all intents and purposes, slowly resuming.
+As the first country to get back on track from COVID-19, we can see that people are returning to work, factory production is gaining momentum, restaurants are opening up (albeit under strict restrictions), and daily life is, for all intents and purposes, slowly resuming.

 As the incidence rate of COVID-19 decreases in China, life there is slowly returning to normal.
 Many service businesses like food delivery have quickly oriented themselves to the demands of the COVID-19 pandemic.

-High-speed rail, in combination with advanced e-commerce systems created by market giants such as Alibaba, have quickly turned online delivery into the fastest, cheapest, and easiest option available to Chinese consumers.
+High-speed rail, in combination with advanced e-commerce systems created by market giants such as Alibaba, has quickly turned online delivery into the fastest, cheapest, and easiest option available to Chinese consumers.
 This new habit is likely to remain in the post-pandemic world.

 Disruption of the global supply chain: The virus originated in China.
 A large number of Chinese citizens were quarantined, leading to a partial or complete shutdown of many factories, which had a global impact.
 For example, Apple experienced a shortage of iPhone parts.